stevenleung2018/box_office_predictions/CODE_OF_CONDUCT.md

 # Code of Conduct

-The Python community is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
+The project team is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
 It is through these differences that our community experiences great successes and continued growth.
 When you're working with members of the community, this Code of Conduct will help steer your interactions and keep Python a positive, successful, and growing community.

-## Our Community
+## Our Team

-Members of the Python community are open, considerate, and respectful.
+Members of the project team are open, considerate, and respectful.
 Behaviours that reinforce these values contribute to a positive environment, and include:

 -   Being open.
-Members of the community are open to collaboration, whether it's on PEPs, patches, problems, or otherwise.
+Members of the team are open to collaboration, whether it's on PEPs, patches, problems, or otherwise.

--   Focusing on what is best for the community.
-We're respectful of the processes set forth in the community, and we work within them.
+-   Focusing on what is best for the team.
+We're respectful of the processes set forth in the team, and we work within them.

 -   Acknowledging time and effort.
-We're respectful of the volunteer efforts that permeate the Python community.
-We're thoughtful when addressing the efforts of others, keeping in mind that often times the labor was completed simply for the good of the community.
+We're respectful of the volunteer efforts that permeate the project team.
+We're thoughtful when addressing the efforts of others, keeping in mind that often times the labor was completed simply for the good of the team.

 -   Being respectful of differing viewpoints and experiences.
 We're receptive to constructive comments and criticism, as the experiences and skill sets of other members contribute to the whole of our efforts.

--   Showing empathy towards other community members.
+-   Showing empathy towards other team members.
 We're attentive in our communications, whether in person or online, and we're tactful when approaching differing views.

 -   Being considerate.
-Members of the community are considerate of their peers -- other Python users.
+Members of the team are considerate of their peers.

 -   Being respectful.
 We're respectful of others, their positions, their skills, their commitments, and their efforts.